 I do not think we are spending too much.
 When I compare with most people I know, we are alright.
-But I wanted to compare with more data with the average Swiss household.
+But I wanted to compare our spending with more data on the average Swiss household.

-So, in this post, I am going to compare our current level of expenses with the average Swiss household.
-I have been able to find official data from the Swiss bureau of statistics.
-And I was able to compare in details how we fare against the average Swiss household.
-It is really interesting to do!
-If you can do the same for your own level of expenses and your reference average household, I would strongly encourage you in doing so!
+And I could compare in detail how we fare against the average Swiss household.
+It is fascinating to do!
+If you can do the same for your level of expenses and your average reference household, I would strongly encourage you to do so!

 The Average Swiss Household

-This is the average for all households together.
-That means that there will be single people, couples and families for children.
-But this is a good place to start with.
+This infographic shows the average for all households together.
+That means there will be single people, couples, and families for children.
+But this is an excellent place to start with.

 The Poor Swiss couple vs the Average Swiss Household

 - Taxes: 1153 CHF: In 2018, we spent 611 CHF on average on taxes.
-This is much better than the average!
+Our spending on taxes is much better than the average!
 For 2019, it should be higher, around 750 CHF per month.
 But this is still way lower than the average.
 But this will go up as my income goes up.

 - Health Insurance and complementary: 767 CHF.
 In 2018, we only spent 467 CHF per month on health insurance.
-However, Mrs. The Poor Swiss was only here for 7 months.
+However, Mrs. The Poor Swiss was only here for seven months in 2018.
 In 2019. we are now paying 790 CHF per month on health insurance.
-This is higher than the average!
+Our health insurance spending is higher than the average!
 However, it is not too bad since my employer pays me back my health insurance.

 - Other insurances: 190 CHF.
-I do not know how much insurances have people, but we are spending much less than that.
-We are only spending 61 CHF per month on other insurances.
-This is three times lower than the average!
+I do not know how many insurances have people, but we spend much less than that.
+We are only spending 61 CHF per month on other insurance.
+Our other insurances cost us three times less than the average!

 - Donations: 177 CHF.
 People are much more generous than I thought.
 With our 170 CHF donated for the whole year in 2018, we appear cheap!
 We are donating much less than the average.

 - Food and beverages: 738 CHF.
 This one is quite insane!
-I do not understand why people would spend so much on food… Last year, we spent 300 CHF per month on food and beverages.
-This is less than half the average!
+I do not understand how people would spend so much on food.
+Last year, we spent 300 CHF per month on food and beverages.
+On food and drink, we spend less than half the average!

 - Hotels and restaurants: 584 CHF.
-Even though we went on a honeymoon and paid twice the flights to China, we only spent about 500 CHF per month on Hotels and restaurants.
-And I was thinking we were spending too much.
+Even though we went on a honeymoon and paid twice for the flights to China, we only spent about 500 CHF per month on Hotels and restaurants.
+And I thought we were spending too much.
 We are still lower than the average!

 - Clothing: 210 CHF.
 Unfortunately, I do not have the exact number here.
 For many things my wife is buying, I am putting them under the Shopping category.
 But even if we put the clothing and shopping categories together, we are still below that.
 We are probably spending around 150 CHF per month.
 We can probably do better on that one!

 - Housing and energy: 1476 CHF.
 On that account, we are good.
 But we are not much lower than the average.
 We are spending 1247 CHF per month for rent and about 80 CHF per month for energy.
-This is about 150 CHF lower than the average.
+Our housing bill is about 150 CHF lower than the average.

 - Health: 244 CHF.
-It seems that we are quite lucky on that one!
+It seems that we are quite lucky with that one!
 We only spent about 55 CHF per month last year on health costs.
-This is pretty good!
-This is four times lower than the average.
+Our health bill is pretty good!
+Our health expenditures are four times lower than the average.

 - Transport: 770 CHF.
-We mostly drive our car and it seems that is doing a nice job at keeping us under the average, with only 438 CHF per month.
+We mostly drive our car, and it seems it is doing an excellent job at keeping us under the average, with only 438 CHF per month.
 That is about 40% less than the average!

 - Communication: 188 CHF.
-This is quite close to our monthly expenses of 146 CHF per month.
-However, this year, I have been able to reduce our internet bill by 20 CHF per month.
+This average is quite close to our monthly expenses of 146 CHF.
+However, this year, I have reduced our internet bill by 20 CHF per month.
 So I may be able to reduce that amount further!
 We will see at the end of the year!
 So we are slightly under average!

-- Entertainment: 542 CHF: This one is very difficult to estimate for us.
-If we put together gym, books, concerts, what I pay for games and my home automation gadgets all together, we arrive at something like 200 CHF per month.
-We are really frugal on account of entertainment!
+- Entertainment: 542 CHF: This one is tough to estimate for us.
+If we put together the gym, books, concerts, what I pay for games, and my home automation gadgets altogether, we arrive at something like 200 CHF per month.
+We are frugal on account of entertainment!

 - Other goods and services: 324 CH.
 Once again, it is a bit difficult to compute something so broad.
 But I would say that between the miscellaneous shopping, some gifts, and some fees, we should be around 200 CHF per month on that one.
 We are probably doing well!

-Overall, the average Swiss household is spending 7667 CHF per month.
+Overall, the average Swiss household spends 7667 CHF per month.
 In 2018, we spent about 5333 CHF per month.
 It seems we are well below the average.
-This is a good thing!
+Staying below the average is a good thing!
 Even though I think we can do better.
 My goal is to keep our expenses below 5000 CHF for 2019.

-We can clearly see that the average Swiss is not really frugal!
+We can see that the average Swiss is not frugal!
 However, they have a nice enough income to have an average 17% savings rate.
-This is not as bad as I thought.
+This savings rate is not as bad as I thought.
 I know a lot of people who do not save that much.
-This is fine if you to retire at the official age.
-However, it is definitely not enough for early retirement.
+Such a savings rate is fine if you want to retire at the official age.
+However, it is not enough for early retirement.

 Average Swiss Couple Household

-So far we have done the comparison with all households.
+So far, we have compared all types of households together.
 However, the Federal Statistics Office has much more information available.
-All the data that was available in the first study can be split and viewed as subparts.
+All the data in the first study can be split and viewed as subparts.
 For instance, the data is available per:

 - income range